Skip to Content

 One of the biggest misconceptions of raised bed gardening is that you can simply add fertilizer to the soil to keep it healthy and active.
 Unfortunately, it just isn’t the case.

 Without adding valuable humus and organic matter on a regular basis, soil will become lifeless and sterile.
-And when the happens, your plants are going to pay the price – with less growth and far less yields.
+And when that happens, your plants are going to pay the price – with less growth and far less yields.
 But here is the good news – recharging your soil naturally in the fall is easy to do.

 By simply employing a few of the methods below, you can power up your soil this fall.
 Not only will these methods re-energize the soil, but they will also protect it from winter’s fury.
 And in the process, have your ready to grow big in the spring!
 With that in mind, here is a look at how to get your raised bed soil in shape this fall.

-How To Recharge Your Raised Bed Soil
+How To Recharge & Rejuvenate Raised Bed Soil This Fall

 First and foremost, one of the most important things you can do for the health and longevity of your raised bed soil is to clear out your plants as they begin to fade.
 Leaving plants to die and wither away in your raised beds is asking for disaster.